Miao Song Collection around Kunming

 On 11 February 2026, the village head of Xiaohaixin Village and Miao community collaborator and musician Zhang Hongming (张洪明) guided the project team through the village committee office, the intangible cultural heritage exhibition room, and provided a detailed introduction to the village’s relocation history, cultural activities, and the transmission of local folk traditions.

 On 12 February 2026, facilitated by Long Haiyan, the project team visited the studio of Zhang Haiyan (张海燕), a county‑level bearer of Miao batik techniques.
-Zhang Haiyan is a folk artist who adheres to traditional handmade batik methods while embracing innovation.
+Zhang Haiyan (b.1990) is a folk artist who adheres to traditional handmade batik methods while embracing innovation.
 Her works are highly creative and practical in pattern, color, form, and product variety.
 For example, she has introduced intricate rose patterns alongside traditional Miao floral and cross motifs, and has experimented with red and black dyes in addition to the traditional indigo blue.
 However, she insists on using traditional beeswax rather than industrial wax.
 As she explained, “Industrial wax affects the dyeing result because it melts and falls off too easily; traditional beeswax, though scarce and more expensive, is the only way I can achieve the fine details I want.”
 In June 2025, Zhang Haiyan was awarded the honorary title of “County-Level Rural Artisan” of Xundian County.
 She takes great pride in her responsibility to demonstrate and pass on the art of batik to the public and to the younger generation.
 At the end of the interview, she expressed her gratitude to the ECura team and her hope to participate in international cultural exchange activities in the future.

 (Photo by Tingting Tang, 12 February 2026)